edjlatimer/AD-Account-Management/README.md

 - Apply the policy and force an update with:
-  - On a client machine or server, open Command Prompt and type `gpupdate /force` then press     Enter.
+  - On a client machine or server, open Command Prompt and type `gpupdate /force` then press     Enter

 ![AD gpupdate](https://github.com/user-attachments/assets/739c7da3-6e7e-4d6e-8e1b-864ceffab457)